bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ### {{compare}}

-Render block if comparison of first and third parameter returns true.
+Render a block if comparison of the first and third parameters returns true.

 #### Parameters